-In the next year, a 20,000-square-foot event and conference center and 10,000 additional square feet of gaming space will be added onto the casino.
+In the next year, a 20,000-square-foot events and conference center and 10,000 additional square feet of gaming space will be added onto the casino.
 A cultural center detailing the history and journey of the Muckleshoot Tribe will also make its debut as well as a new fast-casual dining destination.

 “It’s another reason for people to come here,” states Muckleshoot Casino General Manager Conrad Granito.
 “It will provide a whole new way for people to experience the casino, from large-scale concerts to technologically advanced conference space.
 It will be a new reason to stay and play in the South Sound.”

 This April, Muckleshoot Casino will mark its 24th anniversary.
 And, it all began with a leap of faith.

 “I remember when my oldest brother came to us and said, ‘why are you guys going to build a casino?
 Nobody is going to come,’” recalled Council Chair Virginia Cross. “’Nobody will come to the Muckleshoot Reservation in Auburn, Washington to gamble.’
 We said, ‘well, we’ll try.’
 So, we opened with the tent and my brother was the guy at the door who was counting the numbers of people who came in and there was a line behind us.
 Everyone was trying to get into the casino; at the time, a small tent.
 He came back and said, ‘oh, I guess you guys were right.’”